brotkrueml/typo3-feed-generator/Documentation/API/Interfaces/FeedInterface.rst

    .. php:method:: getAuthors()

       Get the data for authors.
+In JSON feed only one author is possible.

       :returntype: array

    .. php:method:: getDateCreated()

       Get the date on which this feed was created.
-Generally only applicable to Atom, where it represents the date the resource described by an Atom 1.0 document was created.
+Used in RSS only.

       :returntype: DateTimeInterface

    .. php:method:: getDateModified()

       Get the date on which this feed was last modified.
+Used in Atom only.

       :returntype: DateTimeInterface

    .. php:method:: getLastBuildDate()

       Get the date on which this feed was last build.
-This will only be rendered for RSS 2.0 feeds.
+Used in RSS only.

       :returntype: DateTimeInterface

    .. php:method:: getLanguage()

       Get the language of the feed.
+Used in Atom and RSS.

       :returntype: string

    .. php:method:: getCopyright()

       Get a copyright notice associated with the feed.
+Used in Atom and RSS.

       :returntype: string

    .. php:method:: getImage()

       Get an image.
+Used in Atom and RSS.

       :returntype: Brotkrueml\\FeedGenerator\\Contract\\ImageInterface

    .. php:method:: getItems()

-      Get the items of the feed
+      Get the items of the feed.

       :returntype: array